DarkRiftNetworking/DarkRift.Documentation/advanced/internal_plugins/message_command.md

 # Message Command
 The `MessageCommand` sends a message to a client.
-This is mostly used for internal development of DarkRift.
+This is mostly used for internal development of %DarkRift.

 ## Commands
 The following commands are exposed: